Ocean Beach, San Francisco: Surfing

 The beach is one of the Bay Area's top surfing spots and — when breaking well — can be world class, especially during large swells in the winter months.
+In the 1940s, surfing first began at Kelly's Cove (a section of the beach that is south of the Cliff House).
+Jack O'Neill opened his first surf shop at Ocean Beach in 1952.
+Before wetsuits were developed, surfers could only go into the water for short periods, due to the cold water.

+Ocean Beach is known for its strong, multi-directional swells.
 Surfers and other swimmers have died at Ocean Beach; one example occurred in May 2006, with the next-previous death taking place in January 2006.
 Prior to that, it had been about five years since a death at Ocean Beach.
 In 1998, a record seven people lost their lives there.
+In November 2023, surfer Kirby Lee died due to a surfing accident at Ocean Beach.

 The Ocean Beach surfing community is served by four surf shops and several popular beach-themed cafes.
 Seal Rock is a prominent local feature of the area.
-Third Eye Blind's Motorcycle Drive By was written about this beach.
+Third Eye Blind's "Motorcycle Drive By" was written about this beach.

 On November 6, 2011, Ocean Beach hosted the Rip Curl Pro surfing competition, in which Kelly Slater won his 11th ASP world championship at the age of 39.
 This was the only one of his championships won in the continental United States.

 History

 Due in part to its sometimes inhospitable weather (high winds, cold weather and fog), the area was largely undeveloped throughout most of San Francisco's early history, when it was known as part of the "Outside Lands."
 Development finally came in the late 19th century: a steam railroad was in place by 1884 to bring people to the first amusement ride at the city's oceanside, a "Gravity Railroad" roller coaster, and to the Ocean Beach Pavilion for concerts and dancing.
-By 1890, trolley lines reached Ocean Beach: the Ferries and Cliff House Railroad, Park & Ocean Railroad, and Sutro Railroad that encouraged commercial amusement development as a trolley park.
+By 1890, trolley lines reached Ocean Beach: the Ferries and Cliff House Railroad, Park and Ocean Railroad, and Sutro Railroad that encouraged commercial amusement development as a trolley park.
 The Cliff House, which opened in 1863, and Sutro Baths, which opened in 1896, drew thousands of visitors.